TeCSAR-UNCC/DeepTrack_TrajectoryPrediction/README.md

 # DeepTrack: Vehicle Trajectory Prediction

-Welcome to the DeepTrack GitHub repository, a state-of-the-art solution for vehicle trajectory prediction leveraging deep learning techniques.

 ![Figure 1](./images/deeptrack_overview.png)

 **Dataset for Evaluation**: DeepTrack is evaluated using the NGSIM dataset, as showcased in the CS-LSTM method by N. Deo.